mj-atg/atg-code-docs/pages/docs/code/es6/misc.md

 console.log(foundIndex(numbers.indexOf(8))); // false
 ```

-## Use Bitwise operator to check if number is Even or Odd
+## Use bitwise operator to check if number is even or odd

 The use of the `&` operator in checking for set bits for a decimal number can be extended to check whether a given decimal number is even or odd.
 To achieve this, `1` is used as the bit mask (to determine whether the first bit or rightmost bit is set).